 So if your team can’t be in the same room for your daily standup, then video conferencing is your new best friend.
 Luckily there are a lot of great tools out there to easily connect everyone.
 Apps like Zoom, GoToMeeting, Google Meet, and Skype are just a few ways to see and hear everybody on the call.

-You want to keep the stand-up meeting short, so using a collaborative visual aid can help get your point across quickly without wasting valuable time with over-explaining.
-Digital whiteboards like Vibe make it easy to write and draw your ideas for the whole team to see.
+You want to keep the remote stand-up short.
+Using a collaborative visual aid can help get your point across quickly without wasting valuable time with over-explaining.
+Digital whiteboards like the Vibe Board make it easy to write and draw your ideas for the whole team to see.
 You can even add in the video conference alongside the canvas so people can comment and contribute in real time.
 Plus, you can share this work with colleagues after the meeting.